Independiente Medellín: 1950–1954: "La Danza del Sol"

+1955–1970: First Golden Age

-The team won its first title in the 1955 Campeonato Profesional, finishing first with 31 points and just one defeat.
+Under El Charro's command, who had taken a role as a player-manager, DIM won its first title in the 1955 Campeonato Profesional, finishing first with 31 points and just one defeat.
 Argentine striker Felipe Marino was the tournament's top goalscorer, with 22 goals.
 The team won its second title two years later, in 1957, with almost the same players as the previous seasons.
 José Vicente Grecco was the top scorer of the tournament.
+Despite having strong squads, in 1959 and 1961 DIM finished runner-up to Millonarios, who had one of the strongest sides in Colombian football history and won four straight titles from 1960 to 1964; in 1964, DIM also came close to winning the title, finishing third but only three points from Millonarios.

 In 1966, Medellín achieved their first ever qualification for the Copa Libertadores, after finishing runner-up in the league.
 They played against Argentine sides Racing de Avellaneda and River Plate, Bolivian teams 31 de Octubre and Bolívar, and fellow Colombians Independiente Santa Fe.
 They finished fifth out of six in their group and were eliminated.

-They qualified for the Copa Libertadores again after 27 years in 1994, being eliminated by Junior in the quarter-finals.
+1971–1983: Lacklustre campaigns, Copa Colombia title

+In 1971, Medellin did not participate in the league due to economic hardships.
+The 70s were a low point for the club; the club were consistently finishing in the middle to bottom half of the league table, and were never close to winning the title.

-Independiente Medellin won its first Copa Colombia in 1981, although this title is not officially recognized by many experts nor by DIMAYOR, it is recognized by CONMEBOL.
+The club won its first Copa Colombia in 1981; although this title is not officially recognized by many experts nor by DIMAYOR, it is recognized by CONMEBOL.
+Despite the joy of winning their first cup, in the 1981 league season, the club had a lacklustre season and finished last in the aggregate table with 38 points from 47 matches.
+Things improved for the rest of the 80s, and despite not winning anymore titles for the decade, the club was consistently qualifying for the octogonal finals.

+1984–1998: Slow Improvements

+In 1984, with young manager Julio Comesaña at the post, the club finished third in the octogonal, the best participation the club had in the league since 1964.

-1989 season controversy
+1989: cancelled season

-In 1989, a year where Medellín had one of the best teams in the league and was expected to win the title, a tragic event occurred in Colombian football.
+In 1989, a year where Medellín had one of the strongest squads in the league and was expected to win the title, a tragic event occurred.
 In one of the final games of the season, Medellín tied América de Cali 0–0 at home.
 During the game, linesman Álvaro Ortega disallowed a Medellín goal, angering many people.
-Afterwards, a person that had been reportedly sent by Pablo Escobar hunted down the linesman and murdered him.
-An anonymous caller said they had betted on the game and the disallowed goal made them lose a lot of money.
+Reports say that a person that had been sent by Pablo Escobar hunted Ortega down and murdered him, with the motive being a lost bet on the match.
 In response, the Colombian Football Federation decided to cancel the rest of the season, which left the 1989 league season without a winner.